Until the Last Breath

 Introduction

-Clara Sebastian has perfected the art of staying invisible.
-At Seventeen, her world is reduced to hospital visits, medication schedules, and the quiet certainty that her stage-four cancer is only being held back, not defeated.
-When her mother insists she attend a cancer support group “just to talk.”
-Clara expects pity and a reminder of everything she is losing.
+Seventeen-year-old Clara Sebastian has perfected the art of staying invisible.
+Stage-four cancer has narrowed her world to hospital visits, constant medication, and an experimental drug that only postpones the inevitable.
+When her mother insists she attend a cancer support group just to talk, Clara prepares for pity and reminders of all she is losing.

-Clara’s inner refuge is a novel she rereads obsessively, one that never answers the question of what survival truly means.
-On impulse, she writes to its reclusive author and is stunned when he replies, inviting her to meet him abroad.
-The journey becomes a turning point, and for Clara and Peter, love blooms fully in the shadow of time.
+Clara finds refuge in obsessively rereading a novel that never fully answers what survival truly means.
+On impulse, she writes to its reclusive author and is astonished when he replies, inviting her to meet him abroad.
+The journey becomes a pivotal chapter for Clara and Peter, where their love blooms fully, bright and defiant, against the relentless passage of time.

 Chapter 1